 9 tips for free camping in Australia

 To make free camping in Australia an ultimate experience, we have some tips for you.
-These will make sure you are ready for all-case scenarios!
+These will make sure you are ready for all types of scenarios!

 1. Always bring toilet paper!

-Just in case you know… Sitting on the toilet, doing your thing and then figuring out there is no toilet paper, is literally shitty!
+Just so you know… sitting on the toilet, doing your thing, and then finding out there is no toilet paper, is literally shitty!
 Put a little pack of tissues in your pocket and you are always fine to do your business!

 2. Drinking water